GaryHostt/Oracle_Integration/README.md

 An event that occurs in OCI can also be fired to an [integration HTTPS endpoint](https://github.com/GaryHostt/OCI_DevOps/blob/master/Lab100.md).

-You can also call the [Oracle Blockchain platform's API](https://www.youtube.com/watch?v=StxK60ZtBok).

 ## Administering OIC

 [Administration homepage](https://docs.oracle.com/en/cloud/paas/integration-cloud/integration-cloud-auton/index.html)